 The same lessons are true of the new virtual currencies.
 A form of money without a form of state will render the inherent value of that money limited to only supply, demand and confidence – all fine, but these do not offer a store of value.
 With no central bank, and no government to back it, there is no recourse for comfort – no “liquidation value” to act as the backstop as it currently does for all real currencies.

 On a side note, I also wonder if those pushing the new currencies are being rather too geeky about the whole thing.
 I have no doubt that in many ways, the technology behind cryptocurrencies are superior to conventional ones.
-But being more perfect does not necessarily mean it will supersede the less perfect product – indeed history is littered with examples of inferior inventions which did not end up “winning”, not least because its backers were too worried about theoretical perfection: Microsoft vs Unix, for instance; Betamax vs VHS; even arguably the internal combustion engine vs diesel.
+But being more perfect does not necessarily mean it will supersede the less perfect product – indeed history is littered with examples of technically superior inventions which did not end up “winning”, not least because its backers were too worried about theoretical perfection: Microsoft vs Unix, for instance; Betamax vs VHS; even arguably the internal combustion engine vs diesel.
 The dollar is easily forged, and stolen, and inflated; but it is good enough, and that is good enough.

 This is not to say that I see no use for Bitcoin and its ilk.
 I accept that they can perform a useful function, particularly as a cross-border payment system – which, incidentally, is what many of those currently inside the industry currently see it as.
 These currencies have the benefits both of allowing anonymity and, potentially, offering greater security of online transfer.
 But then the real competitors for cryptocurrencies are not so much the Dollar, Euro or RMB, but rather the nexus of Visa / Mastercard, UnionPay and even Western Union.
 I can also accept that since we are only at the beginning of the cycle, the ultimate level of valuation of these currencies may still grow.
 However, short of finally moving into a post-national world, I do not believe they will replace national currencies.
 The eschatological nature of these crypto-evangelists concerns me.